 The troubled singer was 48.

 "Together we crafted a legacy of music that has given so many people happiness and great memories," STP wrote on Facebook.
 "We know amidst the good and the bad you struggled, time and time again.
 It's what made you who you were.
 You were gifted beyond words, Scott.
 Part of that gift was part of your curse."

 Less than a year later, Stone Temple Pilots reunited with Bennington for a one-off performance at From Bach To Rock to benefit Palos Verdes Peninsula public schools.

 1996 Tiny Music...
 Songs from the Vatican Gift Shop

 2010 Stone Temple Pilots

-"Core" is the Stone Temple Pilot's debut.
-"Sex Type Thing" got a lot of coverage but the stellar moments are provided by "Plush" and "Wicked Garden."
-The "Purple" CD built their following big time with two show-stoppers "Interstate Love Song" (probably their most popular song) and "Vasoline."
+From "Core," the Stone Temple Pilot's debut, "Sex Type Thing" got a lot of coverage but the stellar moments are provided by "Plush" and "Wicked Garden."
+The "Purple" CD built their following big time with two show-stoppers, "Interstate Love Song" (probably their most popular song) and "Vasoline."